Biden: We'll 'manage the hell' out of feds' COVID response

 Biden's plan also would provide $50 billion to expand testing, which is seen as key to reopening most schools by the end of the new administration's first 100 days.
 About $130 billion would be allocated to help schools reopen without risking further contagion.

 The plan would fund the hiring of 100,000 public health workers, to focus on encouraging people to get vaccinated and on tracing the contacts of those infected with the coronavirus.
-The Biden administration also plans to launch a public education campaign to overcome doubts.
+The Biden administration also plans to launch a public education campaign to overcome doubts about vaccination.

-With the new proposals comes a call to redouble efforts on the basics.

-Biden is asking Americans to override their sense of pandemic fatigue and recommit to wearing masks, practicing social distancing and avoiding indoor gatherings, particularly larger ones.
-Experts agree it's still the surest way to slow the COVID-19 wave.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.